 Performing knee lifts is good for stretching the muscles in your lower back which can provide relief from pain caused by sciatica.
 Performing knee lifts in water are advantageous because it provides greater balance along with extra resistance that wouldn’t be found if performed on land.
 Water buoyancy will also reduce any impact felt in the bones and joints.
 To perform knee lifts, simply stand on one leg while holding onto the side of the pool or something similarly stable while lifting the opposite knee as close to the chest as possible.
 Alternate between legs and execute five repetitions for each leg.

-Now that you know how hot tubs can help with sciatica, download a hot tub buyer’s guide to learn more about their wellness benefits, or visit us at our hot tub store.
+Now that you know how hot tubs can help with sciatica, download a hot tub buyer’s guide below to learn more about their wellness benefits, or visit us at our hot tub store.